Lukashenko's war economy

 Despite what the Belarusian regime has said, the West regards it as an aggressor in the Russian invasion of Ukraine, and it has therefore been sanctioned by the West alongside Russia.
 The US, Canada, the EU and even Japan have all announced sanctions against it, and the effects are clearly visible as products and services are disappearing and prices are soaring.

-On February 28, the taxi service Bolt became unavailable in Belarus, H&M announced the closing of its shops today, and more and more companies are leaving the country by the hour.
-The Ministry for Antimonopoly Regulation and Trade has also raised the price of milk by 25% and the price of sugar by 6% in the last couple of days.
+On February 28, the taxi service Bolt became unavailable in Belarus, H&M announced the closing of its shops on Wednesday, and more and more companies are leaving the country by the hour.
+The Ministry for Antimonopoly Regulation and Trade has also raised the price of milk by 25% and the price of sugar by 6% in the last week.

 The financial sanctions are heavily affecting the country’s banking sector.
 On March 1, the state-owned bank Belinvestbank’s app was unavailable in App Store, and the Digicert Certifications authority revoked the SSL certificates issued for the now sanctioned BelVEB Bank.
 As a result of the latter, the BelVEB’s internet bank ceased to work on desktop and mobile platforms; furthermore, its ATM’s dispense only BYN5 bills up to a limit of BYN200.
-This week, 1.
-EBRD moves forward with action against Russia and Belarus

-The Board of Directors of the EBRD has agreed with a management proposal to take steps in responding to the Russian-led invasion in Ukraine.
+This week, the EBRD is voting on cutting future finance for Belarus, and the World Bank has stopped all its projects in the country, which cuts out two major foreign investors in much needed infrastructure projects.

 The state-owned company JSC Grodno-Azot is considering halting its production, since the war in Ukraine and sanctions against the company make it impossible for it to ship its products. ⚡️EU diplomats approve new sanctions against Belarus.
 The sanctions will hit several sectors of the Belarusian economy, including timber, steel and potash.

 One might think that shipping could be easily resumed if Russia wins the war, but Russia hasn’t conquered all of Ukraine leading up to Odesa, which used to be the main port for these types of products.
-Instead, Russia has been seen bombing the Russians destroy the Berdyansk port at the Azov Sea. pic.twitter.com/EuxDFBavVG
+Instead, Russia has been seen bombing the Berdyansk harbour.
+Russians destroy the Berdyansk port at the Azov Sea. pic.twitter.com/EuxDFBavVG

 Russians destroy the Berdyansk port at the Azov Sea. pic.twitter.com/EuxDFBavVG— Illia Ponomarenko 🇺🇦 (@IAPonomarenko) February 28, 2022 .

 This increases transport risks for probably the larger parts of this year.

 If Russia loses the war, there will certainly be no exports for Belarus through Ukrainian territory, and the Russians will have too much work on their hands worrying about sanctions against their own companies to help the Belarusians.